johnjago/awesome-theravada/README.md

 ### Individual Videos

+- [Ask A Monk: Divorce](https://www.youtube.com/watch?v=Uq4ibpX-nS0) - Discussion of divorce that leads back to the fundamentals of Buddhism.
+- [Ask A Monk: Life Partners](https://www.youtube.com/watch?v=MHu46KZVchY) - Suffering does not come from not getting what you want, but from the wanting itself.
 - [Dana en Wat Pah Nanachat](https://www.youtube.com/watch?v=Y1bTUC7QUbI) - A walk through of daily life at Wat Pah Nanachat, focusing on the topic of generosity and the role it plays in Buddhist life.
 (Español with English subtitles)
 - [The Mindful Way](https://www.youtube.com/watch?v=Anf1yhX9VQo) - BBC documentary about the life and function of a Buddhist monastery of the Forest Tradition in Thailand.